 Fruit Fly 101: Know Your Enemy

-But first, what are these pesky little gnats that float in front of your face and alight in clouds on your fresh fruit?
+But first, what are these annoying little gnats that float in front of your face and alight in clouds on your fresh fruit?

 How Do You Prevent Fruit Flies?

-However, besides general cleanliness, there are some natural deterrents for fruit flies.
+Besides general cleanliness, there are also some natural deterrents for fruit flies.
 We've posted positive reports on two natural spice and herb solutions that keep the population at bay.

 How Do You Get Rid of Fruit Flies?